ondat/documentation/docs/install/microsoft-azure-aks.md

 ### Step 4 - Verifying Ondat Installation

-Run the following `kubectl` commands to inspect Ondat's resources (the core components should all be in a `RUNNING` status)
+Run the following `kubectl` commands to inspect Ondat's resources (the core components should all be in a `RUNNING` status).

 ```bash
 kubectl get all --namespace=storageos